JoshChapnick/PollDaddySpam/README.md

-# Heroku Fork
+# Google App Engine Fork
-This is a fork of the PollDaddy hack by dado3212 with all the necessary files added so it will run on a heroku server out of the box.
+This is a fork of the PollDaddy hack by dado3212 with all the necessary files added so it will run on a Google App Engine server out of the box.

 ## PollDaddy Hack